nicoptere/trellis/README.md

 # <a name="input_results_limitations">inputs, results, limitations</a>

+* use larg images: resized images tend to be misinterpreted.

 * the models sees "objects" rather than "environments", the input image should be thought of in terms of "turntable" rather than "360° panoramas" or "landscapes".

 * salient details can lead to misinterpretation of the scene depth and create artificial "planes".